jan-mysiak/foodie/README.md

 # Foodie

 Simple shopping list built using React.
-Live preview can be found at: *INSERT URL*
+Live preview can be found at: *INSERT URL EVENTUALLY*